Welcome to PMCV

 This program is open to International Medical Graduates employed or about to commence employment within the Australian health system (Hospital-based - HMO to Registrar level and General Practice).

 The following dates remain scheduled for the 2-day HTGR programs for 2014:

-Wednesday 8 October – Thursday 9 October (REGISTRATION OPEN)
+Wednesday 8 October – Thursday 9 October (PROGRAM FULL - REGISTRATION CLOSED)

 Wednesday 17 December – Thursday 18 December